umn-asr/shibboleths_lil_helper/README.markdown

 Assumptions
 -----------
 * Each host integrates with a single Identity Provider, not multiple.
 * (for Apache) The Shibboleth apache module is loaded globally for all vHosts.
+(This doesn't mean that it requires auth globally--just available).
+* shibboleth-2.4.3 is installed on your target hosts.
+Versions greater than this should work too, but have not been tested.

 Concept
 -------